Aleppo was never meant to fall.

 Under the rebooted Adana proposal, Turkish troops could only enter Syrian territory with a specific operational purpose and not stay within those 3 miles indefinitely.
 Erdogan agreed to these constraints in principle but demanded that the safe zone be expanded to 22 miles.

 During consecutive rounds of negotiations, the Syrians refused the depth Erdogan was demanding for his buffer zone, but agreed to up the ante from 3 miles to 6 in late 2022.
 They insisted that the Turkish army could only enter Syria after getting the regime’s permission.
-Still not good enough.
+This was still not good enough.

-Renewed Russian pressure these past several months, doubtless brought on by Moscow’s waning patience with its client and more urgent priorities in Eastern Europe, resulted in Assad’s showing a willingness to compromise — or at least pretend to.
+Renewed Russian pressure these past several months, doubtless brought on by Moscow’s waning patience with its client and more urgent priorities in Eastern Europe, resulted in Assad showing a willingness to compromise — or at least pretending to.

 In mid-2024, he dropped his demand for an immediate withdrawal of Turkish troops from the four main cities they currently occupy: Al-Bab, Azaz, Jarablus and Afrin.
 He said he’d settle for a mere commitment to withdraw, followed by a three-to-five-year timetable for its execution.
 On the surface, it looked as if the regime were finally cooperating with the Russians to reach an agreement with the Turks.
 In reality, however, Assad was bargaining with more than he could ever deliver.

 His straitened military and governing capacity meant his forces could never assume control of those territories at once, in either the near- or mid-term future.
 So Assad demanded withdrawal from Jarablus first, then set a timetable for leaving Al-Bab, Manbij and Afrin.
-He further stipulated that he wanted Syrian help to dismantle the Kurdish missile system in Tel Rifaat, north of Aleppo, which was manned by PKK-aligned militias that in 2018 had fled Afrin, now in range of that system’s rockets.
+Erdogan, meanwhile, wanted Syrian help to to dismantle the Kurdish missile system in Tel Rifaat, north of Aleppo, which was manned by PKK-aligned militias that in 2018 had fled Afrin, now in range of that system’s rockets.

 So Syrian-Turkish rapprochement stood as of this summer.
 Then it deteriorated.